At my age, the realization of how few days I have left reminds me daily of how perishable this body is.

 And these thoughts are more present since losing my dear hiking companion, our dog Tessa.

 Mourning takes time.
-After three and a half months I still miss her dearly.
+After more than a year, I still miss her dearly.

 Tessa was my constant trail companion.
 We hiked every morning and took four shorter walks every day.

-Still, while hiking my Spiritual Self reminds me that Tessa was there with me, just up ahead waiting for me at the next twist of the trail.
+Still, while I am hiking my Spiritual Self reminds me that Tessa is always there with me, just up ahead waiting for me at the next twist of the trail.

 I just can’t see her.
-But it is a comforting illusion.
+But it’s a comforting illusion.

-You can call all of life an illusion and I know what you mean.
-I can’t quarrel with it.
+You can call all of life an illusion.
+I can’t quarrel with that.